NidhitheCoder/reactDeveloper-2020/readme.md

   - when the state changes then the state using components only changing.
 - 3. What changes when state changes

-### Rect components advantages
+### Rect Components Advantages

 - Wsse can use same component for multiple uses and multiple data processing.
 - We can reuse components for multiple datas processing(resusable smaller components).
 - The component name must show exactly what it does.
 - Flexibility of performance improvement.
-- components are easy to test and find bugs quickly.
+- Components are easy to test and find bugs quickly.

 ### >> setState

 - setState is asyncronous funciton call, thats why the search button return the state(searchField state in this program) value one letter behind.

-### Asyncronous and syncronous function call
+### Asyncronous and Syncronous Function Call

 - synchornous funciton call something we can expect to happen almost immediatly.js for wait continuesly to finish syncronous funciton call.
 - asyncrounos action or events is something is actually takes definite amount of time javascript does not know.its actually runs the rest of the code after and then when the asyncronous event finishes it then run that finished events.